-- The amount of displaceable capacity (general, zAAP, and zIIP) available on the target system, based on the importance level of the server application, and the proportion of general, zAAP, and zIIP CPU that is currently being consumed by the workload of the application.
+- The amount of displaceable capacity (general, zAAP, and zIIP) available on the target system, based on the importance level of the server application or MQ queue manager, and the proportion of general, zAAP, and zIIP CPU that is currently being consumed by the workload of the application.
 For example, if the application is using only general and zAAP CPU, the displaceable zIIP capacity is not considered. - The performance of the application compared to the WLM goals for that application workload.